contentful/contentful.java/README.md

 You can also specify a custom client to be used, refer to the [official documentation][3] for instructions.

+### Dependencies

+In addition to Retrofit, the library depends on RxJava, the version number can be seen in the dependencies section of the [pom.xml][8] file.

 ### Proguard
 ```
 -keepattributes Signature